 If you’re serious about your business’s success on Google, you need to utilize the power of Google Maps marketing.

-Before you dive head first into Google Maps, you need to first make sure your business is familiar and optimized with Google My Business.
+Before you dive head first into Google Maps, you need to first make sure your business is familiar and optimized with Google Business Profile.

-Google My Business (GMB) is a free platform from Google where local businesses can manage their online presence through Google Maps and search engines.
+Google Business Profile (GBP), formerly known as Google My Business (read all about the change here!) is a free platform from Google where local businesses can manage their online presence through Google Maps and search engines.

-By using Google My Business, you’ll be able to manage your business information, reviews, website, address, and so much more––depending on your industry!
+By using Google Business Profile, you’ll be able to manage your business information, reviews, website, address, and so much more––depending on your industry!

-How Do I Get Started With Google My Business?
+How Do I Get Started With Google Business Profile?

-Getting started with Google My Business is easy––here’s how to personalize your GMB listing.
+Getting started with Google Business Profile is easy––here’s how to personalize your GBP listing.

-#1: Head over to the GMB page and click the Manage Now button.
+#1: Head over to the GBP page and click the Manage Now button.

 #2: Create your business listing and name your business profile.